fusioncharts/dev_centre_docs/getting-started/django/install-using-django.md

 ![Js Folder Structure]({% site.baseurl %}/gif/js-folder-structure.gif)

-> It is recommended that you copy the files/folders from `fusioncharts-suite-xt > js` folder to your project folder.
+> It is recommended that you copy the files/folders from `fusioncharts-suite-xt > js` folder to the STATIC folder of your application.

 * The download package also contains **fusioncharts.py** file under `fusioncharts-suite-xt > integrations > django > fusioncharts-wrapper` folder.
 The folder structure is shown below: